SciML/MethodOfLines.jl/docs/src/index.md

 - Reaction
 - Nonlinear Diffusion
 - Spherical laplacian
 - Any Julia function of the symbolic parameters/dependant variables and other parameters in the environment that's defined on the whole domain.
+Note that more complicated functions may require registration with `@register`, see the [ModelingToolkit.jl docs](https://docs.juliahub.com/ModelingToolkit/Qmdqu/4.1.0/IR/).

 Boundary conditions include, but are not limited to:
 - Dirichlet